bearknowledge/subnetExplorer/explorer/README.md

 2.)
 Cd into the explorer directory

 3.)
-Add a .env file with the a variable titled "DATABASE" (Strings not included).
+Add a .env file with a variable titled "DATABASE" (Strings not included).
-- Set this = your mongodb uri given to you when you click "connect" then "connect your application" on mongoDb.
+- Set this = to your mongodb uri given to you when you click "connect" -> "connect your application" on mongoDb.

 4.)
 Locate the "indexer.js" file.